 The process known as Touch Keyboard and Handwriting Panel or Tablet PC Input Panel Accessory or Microsoft Tablet PC Component belongs to software Microsoft Windows Operating System by Microsoft (www.microsoft.com).

-Description: The original TabTip.exe is an important part of Windows and rarely causes problems.
+Description: TabTip.exe is an important part of Windows, but often causes problems.
 TabTip.exe is located in a subfolder of "C:\Program Files\Common Files" or sometimes in a subfolder of "C:\Program Files".